 Business Interruption and Extra Expense Portion of Loss

-In the event of a loss, business interruption is a type of claim managed by insurance adjusters and can be complex.
-When you have business interruption and extra expense coverage on your insurance policy, you are covered for expenses such as office space costs, equipment rentals, and advertising.
-It covers any additional extra fee you would not have typically needed to pay if a loss had not occurred.
+In the event of a loss, business interruption is a type of claim managed by insurance adjusters that can be complex.
+You are covered for expenses when you have business interruption and extra expense coverage on your insurance policy.
+This includes office space costs, equipment rentals, and advertising.
+Also, it covers any additional extra fee you would not typically need to pay if a loss had not occurred.

 Documenting every expense thoroughly is essential as you manage your claim.
-Professionals can help you streamline this type of coverage and help manage the complexities to help you achieve an expedited settlement.
+Professionals can help you streamline this type of coverage and help manage the complexities.
+Therefore, help you achieve an expedited settlement.

 Complex claims with many coverages are challenging to evaluate and, if not managed well, can have significant consequences for insurance companies.
 A great commercial insurance adjuster can answer questions and provide explanations that can help you better understand the process.